spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/integrate-bazaarvoice.md

 * `spryker-shop/merchant-widget: ^1.3.0` (Marketplace only)
 * `spryker-shop/payment-page: ^1.3.0`

-## Integrate Bazaarvoice
+## Integrate BazaarVoice

-To integrate Bazaarvoice, follow these steps:
+To integrate BazaarVoice, follow these steps:

-### 1. Add Bazaarvoice domain to your allowlist
+### 1. Add the Bazaarvoice domain to your allowlist

-To enable your customers to leave reviews on your products, you must add the Bazaarvoice domain to your **Content Security Policy** allowlist.
+To enable your customers to leave reviews on your products, you must add the BazaarVoice domain to your **Content Security Policy** allowlist.

 To do that, do one of the following:
 - change the `deploy.yml` file: